 Many of the criteria used to evaluate a system are shared amongst all the criteria.
 For example, the criteria related to risk management apply to the security, availability, processing integrity, confidentiality, and privacy criteria.
-As a result, the criteria for the security, availability, processing integrity, confidentiality, and privacy criteria are organized into (a) the criteria that are applicable to all five criteria (common criteria) and (b) criteria applicable only to a single criterion.
-The common criteria (CC1.0 through CC9.0 in the table that follows) constitute the complete set of criteria for the security trust services criteria as well as the criteria common to the availability, processing integrity, confidentiality, and privacy criteria.
+As a result, the criteria for the security, availability, processing integrity, confidentiality, and privacy criteria are organized into the criteria that are applicable to all five criteria (common criteria).
+The common criteria (CC1.0 through CC9.0 in the table that follows) constitute the complete set of criteria for the security trust services criteria.